MIMO Radio Antenna Technology White Paper

 Antenna Gain

-In electromagnetics, an antenna’s power gain or simply gain is a key performance number which combines the antenna‘s directivity and electrical efficiency.
-As a transmitting antenna, the gain describes how well the antenna converts input power into radio waves headed in a specified direction.
-As a receiving antenna, the gain describes how well the antenna converts radio waves arriving from a specified direction into electrical power.
-When no direction is specified, “gain” is understood to refer to the peak value of the gain.
-A plot of the gain as a function of direction is called the radiation pattern.
+For a transmitting antenna, gain indicates how effectively it converts input power into radio waves directed towards a specific direction.
+For a receiving antenna, it shows how well it converts incoming radio waves from a specific direction into electrical power.
+When no direction is specified, “gain” refers to the peak gain value.
+The gain’s variation with direction is depicted in the antenna’s radiation pattern.

-Antenna gain is usually defined as the ratio of the power produced by the antenna from a far-field source on the antenna’s beam axis to the power produced by a hypothetical lossless isotropic antenna, which is equally sensitive to signals from all directions.
-Usually this ratio is expressed in decibels, and these units are referred to as “decibels-isotropic” (dBi).
-An alternative definition compares the antenna to the power received by a lossless half-wave dipole antenna, in which case the units are written as dBd.
-Since a lossless dipole antenna has a gain of 2.15 dBi, the relation between these units is: gain in dBd = gain in dBi − 2.15 d.
-For a given frequency, the antenna’s effective area is proportional to the power gain.
-An antenna’s effective length is proportional to the square root of the antenna’s gain for a particular frequency andradiation resistance.
-Due to reciprocity, the gain of any antenna when receiving is equal to its gain when transmitting.
+Antenna gain is defined as the ratio of power produced by the antenna along its beam axis from a far-field source to the power produced by a hypothetical lossless isotropic antenna, which receives signals equally from all directions.
+This ratio is expressed in decibels, termed “decibels-isotropic” (dBi).
+Alternatively, gain can be compared to a lossless half-wave dipole antenna, with units in dBd.
+Since a lossless dipole has a gain of 2.15 dBi, the relationship is: gain in dBd = gain in dBi − 2.15 d.
+For a given frequency, the antenna’s effective area is proportional to its power gain, and its effective length is proportional to the square root of the gain for a specific frequency and radiation resistance.
+Due to reciprocity, an antenna’s gain is the same for both transmitting and receiving.

 Effective area or aperture

-The effective area or effective aperture of a receiving antenna expresses the portion of the power of a passing electromagnetic wave which it delivers to its terminals, expressed in terms of an equivalent area.
-For instance, if a radio wave passing a given location has a flux of 1 pW / m2 (10−12 watts per square meter) and an antenna has an effective area of 12 m2, then the antenna would deliver 12 pW of RF power to the receiver (30 microvolts rms at 75 ohms).
-Since the receiving antenna is not equally sensitive to signals received from all directions, the effective area is a function of the direction to the source.
+The effective area, or effective aperture, of a receiving antenna quantifies the portion of an electromagnetic wave’s power it captures and delivers to its terminals, expressed as an equivalent area.
+For example, if a radio wave has a flux of 1 pW/m² (10⁻¹² watts per square meter) and the antenna’s effective area is 12 m², it would deliver 12 pW of RF power to the receiver (30 microvolts RMS at 75 ohms).
+The effective area varies with the direction of the signal source, as antennas are not equally sensitive to signals from all directions.

 A_{\mathrm{eff}} = {\lambda^2 \over 4 \pi} \, G